01 of 11

 Not everyone wants to pet your dog (We know–we can't believe it either!).
 Many people are annoyed by a dog that is jumping up, licking, pawing, sniffing, begging, or otherwise invading their personal space.
 People will not want to enter your home if your dog accosts them every time they come over.
 And they certainly won't be inviting you to bring your dog to their own homes.

 Teach your dog how to behave around other people, whether at your home or away.
 Your dog will be welcome in many more places if he is calm, gentle, and well-socialized.
-Until he has some self-control through training, you would be better off keeping him in the crate when company comes over and letting him stay home when you visit friends or family.Continue to 7 of 11 below.
+Until he has some self-control through training, you would be better off keeping him in the crate or confined to another room when company comes over.
+Let him stay at home when you visit friends or family until he has mastered training.Continue to 7 of 11 below.

 07 of 11